 Surgical Services Programs

 Our programs provide you with the knowledge, skills, and behaviors necessary to become a certified expert in one of these related fields.
-Our programs run through the Summer semesters allowing you to complete your program of study within 2 years, for the most advanced course, or as little as 2 semesters for the shorter College Credit Certificate programs.
+Our programs run through the Summer semesters allowing you to complete your program of study within 15 months to 2 years, for the most advanced course.

 Members of the surgical team work in a variety of places, and the options are many.
 Choose the program that meets your immediate needs.